scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

   def multiply(x: Int, y: Int): Int   // abstract
 ```

-A Java class can implement both of those interfaces, and implement the `multiply` method:
+A Java class can implement both of those interfaces, and define the `multiply` method:

 <!-- verified -->
 ```java